TotalCross/totalcross/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue
-about: Use this template just if your issue don't fit as a bug report or a issue template
+about: Use this template just if your issue doesn't fit as a bug report or a feature request
 title: ''
 labels: ''
 assignees: ''